jupyterhub/repo2docker/README.md

 [![Documentation Status](https://readthedocs.org/projects/repo2docker/badge/?version=latest)](http://repo2docker.readthedocs.io/en/latest/?badge=latest)

-**jupyter-repo2docker** takes as input a repository source, such as a GitHub repo.
+**jupyter-repo2docker** takes as input a repository source, such as a GitHub repository.
 It then builds, runs, and/or pushes Docker images built from that source.

 See the [repo2docker documentation](http://repo2docker.readthedocs.io)
 for more information.